turingschool/launch-curriculum/module5/lessons/Week1/ErrorHandling.md

 ## Set-Up

 Today we're going to revisit the MVC Movies Application from Mod 3.
-Rre-clone it [here](https://github.com/turingschool-examples/MvcMovieStarter) (you may need to re-name the directory).
+Rre-fork and clone it [here](https://github.com/turingschool-examples/MvcMovieStarter) (you may need to re-name the directory).
 Then check out the branch `read-related-resources`.
 Start the application up and make sure it runs successfully!

 ## Ways Applications Can Break!